 - Analyzed ratings migration to identify risk at the sector level.

-- Performed regular review of client accounts.
+- Performed regular reviews of 12 client accounts.

 - Tested and executed analytical software upgrades to help improve performance levels.